LLM pipelines

 Discuss: is it still an agent, if it does not have tools?
 Ask an LLM about its opinion on that 😉.

-Let it generate cards from the text below.
+Let it generate cards from the text below (or any other text of your choice).

 LLM-as-a-Judge is an evaluation method to assess the quality of text outputs from any LLM-powered product, including chatbots, Q&A systems, or agents.
 It uses a large language model (LLM) with an evaluation prompt to rate generated text based on criteria you define.